penguinite/onbox/docs/building_apis.md

 ## Authentication

-Sometimes you want an API route to only accept properly authenticated clients because you might be writing an API route that returns user data or an API route that is computationally expensive and so you'd want Pothole to limit access to it.
+Sometimes you want an API route to only accept properly authenticated clients because you might be writing an API route that returns user data or an API route that is computationally expensive and so you'd want Onbox to limit access to it.

 Proper authentication relies on the `Authentication` HTTP header, if a client does not supply it then there's no way we can verify who they are.
-So the first step is usually to check for it with the `authHeaderExists()` from `pothole/routes`
+So the first step is usually to check for it with the `authHeaderExists()` from `onbox/routes`

 ```nim
 proc x(req: Request) =